KohLeeHuang/Coursera_getting_and_cleaning_data/CodeBook.md

 The merging of the training and the test sets were carried out in 3 stages:

 i) The following training data files are read into R and merged into one dataframe, train_df:
-(Note: all the files each have 7352 obs i.e. rows each)
+(Note: all the files each has 7352 obs i.e. rows each)
 - 'train/X_train.txt': Training set.
 - 'train/y_train.txt': Training labels.
 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.